In this article, I will be sharing my 10 easy steps on how to become a great online fitness coaching business in 2023.

-We can all agree that life is shifting more and more to an online interface.
+We can all agree that life is increasingly shifting to an online interface.

-The online marketplace or the digital economy is where the business is truly happening nowadays.
+The online marketplace or the digital economy is where business is truly happening nowadays.

 The same is now increasingly true for the fitness industry.

-Online fitness coaching has experienced rapid growth with statistics showing it to soon become the more viable way to generate revenue in health and fitness.
+Online fitness coaching has experienced rapid growth, with statistics showing it soon becoming the more viable way to generate revenue in health and fitness.